spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/download-files.md

 3. Click on the **Files** tab.

-4. Check the files you'd like to download.
+4. Check the files you would like to download.

 5. Click the **Download** button in the upper-right corner.